ShubhamMahaseth/Food_Ordering_App_ReactNative/README.md

 ## Features

 - user can SignUp, SignIn with validation and Logout
-- Add items to cart
+- items can be Added to cart
+- user can search for restaurant in any country
-- Place order and store them
+- successfully place order and store them

 ## Screenshots